3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 However, Palermo is an interesting place nonetheless.
 The amount of beautiful buildings in one city is bewildering, and more than makes up for the damage inflicted by the mafia in recent times!
 Without a doubt, it’s one of the best places to visit in Sicily!

-If you’re wondering how to spend 3 days in Palermo, then keep on reading, because I’m going to show how!
+If you’re wondering how to spend 3 days in Palermo, then keep on reading, because I’m going to show you how!

 There are a lot of places to visit in Palermo.
 The city has a vast number of churches with well over 50 in the city centre, which makes city breaks in Palermo a lot of fun!

 This alone makes it difficult to know where to go on such a short itinerary.